robertIanClarkson/P2P-Decentralized-Network/README.md

 # P2P Decentralized Network with BitTorrent Protocol

-Please use this README file to provide the following documentation for this project:

 * Group: 05
 * Benjamin Lewis | 915173797
 * William Lew | 917780921
 * Robert Clarkson
 * Ramy Fekry
 * John Freirez | 920184756
-*

 # Project Description:
-* Implemented a Bittorrent (P2P) file sharing network protocol.
-Establish connection/communication between Tracker and Peer using UDP sockets and used TCP to communicate between peers to upload/download.
-Implemented a file manager that handles the transfer of blocks/pieces of data thats being uploaded/downloaded.
+* This project was an Implementation of a BitTorrent P2P file sharing network protocol.
+We established connection using a UDP socket between the Trackers, then used TCP sockets to communicate between other Peers to upload and download files.
+We implemented a file manager to support the uploading and downloading process by arranging fragmented data.
+The file manager breaks down the file as blocks/pieces of data that's being transferred between peers, then reconstructs the blocks/pieces at the destination.

 # Other libraries used:
 * time